loopandlearn/news/docs/index.md

 All zoom sessions use the same [Zoom link](https://us06web.zoom.us/j/89085412738?pwd=eXpTN2M5V3M0TEVJQktmVldBTVRYUT09){:target="_blank"}.

+> WARNING - that zoom link will change soon.
+Do not use this link after 13 May 2025.

 _<span translate="no">Loop and Learn</span>_: Informal Discussion (`Open Mic`) zoom meetings are scheduled on the second Thursday of each month.

 #### Zoom Calendar